Looking to step into the thriving and lucrative world of e-commerce?

 The sustainability factor

 In response to consumers’ expectations, more brands are leaning into sustainability.
 This can range from adopting green packaging to developing full initiatives around carbon emissions.
-It’s a worthwhile exercise – one study found that climate-first stores achieved 5.8 times faster growth and saw their conversion rates increase by 20%9.
+It’s a worthwhile exercise – one study found that climate-first stores achieved 5.8 times faster growth and saw their conversion rates increase by 20%.¹⁰ By embracing sustainable practices, e-commerce businesses can not only appeal to environmentally conscious consumers but also contribute to a greener future.

 E-commerce FAQs